The Quayside in Newcastle upon Tyne in 1895

 About the official description of the painting

-Interestingly, the associated description provided by the TWAM website tells us that there is a tram in the painting.
-I am not an expert in the history of Newcastle upon Tyne, but the shape of the wagon in the middle ground of the painting does not look like the silhouette of a tram*.
-It suggests to me more the shape of a train wagon or break van, which would be more likely, given the industrial heritage of The Quayside.
-Moreover, if the painting did indeed show a tram, I would expect to see evidence of tramway infrastructure which appears to be completely absent from the scene.
+Interestingly, the description provided by the TWAM website indicates that a tram is depicted in the painting.
+I am not an expert in the history of Newcastle upon Tyne, but the shape of the wagon in the middle ground of the painting does not resemble the silhouette of a tram*.
+It suggests more the shape of a train wagon or break van, which is more likely, given the industrial heritage of The Quayside.
+Moreover, if the painting did indeed show a tram, I would expect to see evidence of tramway infrastructure, which appears to be completely absent from the scene.

 *Source: TWAM website